 NCDOT completed the Environmental Assessment and Finding of No Significant Impact (EA/FONSI) in December 2018.
 The EA/FONSI covers all three segments of the U.S.158 (Reidsville Road) corridor. from multi-lanes north of US 421/I-40 Business in Forsyth County to U.S. 220 (I-73) in Stokesdale (Guilford County).
 NCDOT and the consultant have continued work on Section A of the project.
 The design for this section has been refined and provides changes that minimize property impacts and improves traffic operation.
 Revised plans will be presented to the public on October 10, 2019.

-A public meeting will be held on Oct.
+A public meeting was held on Oct.
 10, 2019 in Winston-Salem, NC to obtain stakeholder and public input regarding the project's design.

 October 10, 2019